nfs-ganesha/nfs-ganesha/src/tracing/README.md

 before the server starts.
 If you do not preload, ganesha runs as if tracing is not there and the only overhead is the predicted missed branch to the tracer.
-LTTng supports the loading of the tracing module into a running application by loading (dlopen) the modul  This would be useful for production environments but that feature is on the TODO list.
+LTTng supports the loading of the tracing module into a running application by loading (dlopen) the module  This would be useful for production environments but that feature is on the TODO list.

 There are never enough tracepoints.
 Like log messages, they get added from time